So many people are told that they “aren’t creative” … or believe it even if those words have never been said directly to them.

 That frees up SO much space in your brain to allow creativity a place to move around!

-Give your inner critic attention.
+9. Give your inner critic the attention it craves

 This sounds counter-intuitive, when most often we hear that we just need our inner critic to shut up.